volumio/volumio-plugins/plugins/miscellanea/volsimpleequal/readme.md

  Download volsimpleequal.zip and drop it in the "updload a plugin" zone of volumio.
  Enable it and... enjoy

+note : if no sound don't change anything in volumio settings.
+Reboot and try to play a track.

 What is working ?

  Install, equalizer settings, presets settings